Troy Deeney: Striker commits future to Watford

 The 24-year-old, who has scored 14 times this term, was set to be out of contract in the summer.

-He missed part of the season while serving a jail sentence for affray.
+He missed part of the season while

 "Although footballers get a lot of stick, I like to think of myself as an ordinary bloke; a family man who is trying to make good after a mistake," he told the club website.